Skip to main content

 Build Executive Presence

-Trust is already there.
-The gap is authority projection: the vocal and physical cues that signal “this person is in command.”
-Research on charismatic leadership (Antonakis et al., 2011) identifies specific signals: metaphorical language, structured argumentation, controlled pacing, deliberate pause.
-These are trainable.
+Trust is established — that foundation is confirmed.
+The next lever is ensuring that authority projection matches the relational credibility already in place.
+Research on charismatic leadership (Antonakis et al., 2011) identifies specific, trainable signals: metaphorical language, structured argumentation, controlled pacing, deliberate pause.
+These are concrete and developable.

 Create Space Before Deciding